codio/knowledge/source/common/develop/ide/editing/share-project.rst

 Share Project
 =============

+..
+Warning:: Please note that Project Sharing via Project > Permissions feature will be disabled on or after July 8th 2024.
+Any existing projects shared via permission will also be removed.

 You can share a project if it is public (**Project > Settings > General Settings > Public**).
 To share a project or link to a project from a web page, follow these steps.

 1. Click the **Project** tab on the menu bar and choose **Share**.